-At St Mary's Catholic Primary School, Falmouth we manage the risk by:
+At St Mary's Catholic Primary School we manage the risk by:

-when the pupils use the school's network to access the internet they are protected from inappropriate content by our filtering and monitoring systems.
+• when the pupils use the school's network to access the internet they are protected from inappropriate content by our filtering and monitoring systems.
 However many pupils are able to access the internet using their own devices and data plans.
-To minimise inappropriate use, as a school we ensure that any devices brought into the school by children are kept securely in the school office during school hours.
+To minimise inappropriate use, as a school we ensure that no child has access to their mobile phones.
+These are locked away in the school safe on arrival and returned at the end of the school day.

-St Mary's Catholic Primary School, Falmouth has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.
+St Mary's Catholic Primary School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.

-St Mary's Catholic Primary School, Falmouth will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.
+St Mary's Catholic Primary School will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.

 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety co-ordinator is Amy Chapman/ Headteacher.
+The school online safety co-ordinator is James Williams.